Parth099/College-Notes/College Math/Calculus 3/Derivatives/Tangent Planes and Approximations.md

 ## Mild Derivation
 Much like a line tangent to a Curve from single variable Calculus.
 A tangent plane compasses 2 tangent lines at a point and forms a plane.
 The 2 tangent lines are formed by the 2 separate [[Partial Derivatives]].

-Recall from [[Tangent Planes and Approximations]] that any point passing through the plane is in the form:
+Recall from [[Equations of Lines and Planes]] that any point passing through the plane is in the form:

 > $A(x - x_0) +B(y - y_0) + C(z - z_0) = 0$